QAInsights/Black-Friday-Performance-Testing/README.md

 # Tools

 Apache JMeter 5.2 will be used to design the test.
-CLI mode will be used for the actual run.
+CLI mode will be used for the actual run or Taurus might be used.

 # Test Window